 A part of the ever-growing passion project - Phoenix Federal Credit Union.
 The app is created with the credit union member's needs in mind, and carries the Phoenix Federal experience into a dedicated mobile app.

 North and South Carolina are incredible states with so much to offer.
 This campaign was an effort to bring both states together under one, unified tourism promotion in order to be more cost-effective, and shed new light on vacationing in the Carolinas.

 Desert Schools Federal Credit Union is the largest Arizona based credit union, serving over 300,000 members.
 A common request of the members was to have an update to the old debit card design.
 In 2012, Desert Schools took it a step further, and I was tasked with designing a complete overhaul of all their plastic cards.
 The redesign included a new signature Larry Fitzgerald debit card, and a revised look for the Phoenix Coyotes card.
 In 2013 the cards launched, and so far have been a huge hit - especially the vertical designs.

-How’s it going?
+You seem like someone awesome!
 I’m Joshua Reach.
-I’m a Phoenix-based graphic designer who is insanely passionate about communicating visually.
-I have 6 years of design schooling, and over 4 years of professional experience.
-Most of my design experience has been inhouse at one of the largest credit unions in the country.
+I’m a Phoenix-based graphic designer who is insanely passionate about beautifully effective design.
+I have 6 years of design schooling and over 6 years of professional experience.
+Most of my time has been served inhouse with the education, financial, and technology industries.

 I've been in the design industry for over ten years now (that's about 110 internet years).
 Starting young has tought me a lot and not just about how to construct great designs.
 I know the struggles our industry has.
 From clients to our own internal gremlins, I can navigate the occasional bullshit and create amazing, effective creative solutions.